Masters of the Maze: Lopez version

-The opening game remained the same, but with extra changes.
-One was that contestants now shot the picture using their laser podium before taking a guess; another was that there was now a special bonus picture at one point in the game in which five bonus points were added to the initial value, making it worth 15 points.
+Contestants now shot the picture using their laser podium before taking a guess.
+Another change featured a special bonus picture at one point in the game in which five bonus points were added to the initial value, making it worth 15 points.

 The maze was extended and featured new obstacles.
 Its four sections were the Mirror Maze, the Ice Cave, the Chamber of Knowledge, and Lightning Mountain (which consisted of the same set as the first season's Prize Mountain).

-The Mirror Maze remained unchanged.
-However, the run to find the power stick was removed from this part of the game, and the Mirror Man's question was posed by the Mirror Man himself and his face was larger than last season's.
+The run to find the power stick was removed from this part of the game, the Mirror Man's question was posed by the Mirror Man himself, and his face was larger than in the prior season.
 If a contestant gave a wrong answer or ran out of time to answer, another question was read.
 A runner failing to answer that question correctly had to wait at least three seconds before proceeding.

-Once the runner arrived at the entrance to the Ice Cave, the Lady of The Maze showed the runner a distorted picture on a monitor (as in the first round).
+Once the runner arrived at the entrance to the Ice Cave, the Lady of The Maze showed the runner a distorted picture on a monitor.
 A runner identifying it within five seconds took the shorter path through the cave, but otherwise had to take the longer path.
 In either case, the runner was required to lower the visor before entering the Ice Cave.
-While navigating the cave, the runner had to find a Power Stick; in addition, the contestant also had to avoid kicking two groups of sensors and Mirror Man placards that were placed on the cave floor.
+While navigating the cave, the runner had to find a Power Stick.
+In addition, the contestant also had to avoid kicking two groups of sensors and Mirror Man placards that were placed on the cave floor.
 If the runner touched one of these objects, several large icicles descended from the cave ceiling, blocking the runner's path.
 Upon finding the Power Stick and getting through the Ice Cave, the player lifted their visor and enter the Chamber of Knowledge.

-There were now only four guardians in this portion of the maze, and only one correct answer was required to exit.
+There were only four guardians in this portion of the maze, and only one correct answer was required to exit.
 If the answer was incorrect, the runner had to answer another true-or-false question, and if the player missed that one, a five-second penalty was assessed before the gates unlocked.

-The runner now faced a single television monitor at the base of Lightning Mountain with faces of the Mirror Man flying on it.
-The runner had to blast two of these images with his laser before being allowed to run up the mountain and stop the clock.
-As in the Roth era, the first team set the time, the second team had to beat it, and the second team was not allowed to finish their maze run if their time exceeded the first team's time.
+The runner faced a single television monitor at the base of Lightning Mountain with faces of the Mirror Man flying on it.
+The runner had to blast two of these images with their laser before being allowed to run up the mountain and stop the clock.
+As in the first season, the first team set the time, the second team had to beat it, and the second team was not allowed to finish their maze run if their time exceeded the first team's time.
 The bonus round was removed.
 The team that won the game automatically won the $500 shopping spree for the runner and the prizes for the navigator.